rkumar629/rkumar629/README.md

-- 👋 Hi, I’m Rahul
+- 👋 Hi, I’m Rahule
-- 👀 I’m interested in Python,Data Science,Machine Learning...
+-A  student  with keen interest in the field of Data Science and Software Development.Always willing to learn new Technology and work with goal oriented team.
-- 🌱 I’m currently learning  Data Science...
+Currently I am doint Master in Computer Application working as student and Learning Machine Learning in my free time.
 -

 <!---